1. Study Job 1:1-22. Who is Job?

 a.
 Job was "blameless, upright, fearing God and turning away from evil."

 The Bible begins Its description of Job emphasizing his character and actions.
 Job's right relationship with God

 motivated him to turn away from evil.
 For example, by offering a burnt offering on behalf of his children, Job played an intercessory

 role in sanctifying his family, concerned that they receive forgiveness for any sin committed knowingly or unknowingly.
 He would also

-It is worthwhile to note that wealth did not provide Job the security to live in sin.
+wealth did not provide Job the security to live in sin.

 b.
 Job had "seven sons and three daughters."

 Having many children was common in the Ancient Near East; however, the number seven was a biblical number of

 completeness and was seen as a sign of God's blessing.

 c.
 Job had "7,000 sheep, 3,000 camels, 500 yoke of oxen, 500 female donkeys, and very many servants" and "was the

 greatest of all the men of the east."

 Job's large livestock required a lot of land and servants to manage; hence, Job was very wealthy.
 Job's wealth,

 integrity and wisdom entitled him his title of renown, which was later attested: highly respected

 (Job 29:7-11), fair and honest judge